-The Directors have chosen to use the International Financial Reporting Standards ("IFRS") as adopted by the European Union in preparing the Group's financial statements.
+The Directors have chosen to use the UK-adopted International Accounting Standards ("UK-adopted IAS") in preparing the Group's financial statements.

 International Accounting Standard 1 requires that financial statements present fairly for each financial period the company's financial position, financial performance and cash flows.
 This requires the faithful presentation of the effects of transactions, other events and conditions in accordance with the definitions and recognition criteria for assets, liabilities, income and expenses set out in the International Accounting Standards Board's "Framework for the preparation and presentation of financial statements".
 In virtually all circumstances, a fair presentation will be achieved by compliance with all applicable International Financial Reporting Standards.